peterprib/node-red-contrib-kafka-manager/README.md

 # Version

+0.2.1 When messages being queued as producer is waiting on connection or reconnection show producer in problem state.

 0.2.0 Add nodes consumer group and offset.
 	Another fix to issue with initial no kafka. describe groups implemented